allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 - Unexpected resolution
-  - See the '**Resolution precedence**' part above, and check if there is another specifier key which takes a higher precedence of the specifier key you thought.
+  - See the '**Resolution precedence**' part above, and check if there is another specifier key which takes higher precedence than the specifier key you thought.

 ## Why do we intentionally delay the feature 'Import-maps'?
+At first, Import-maps was an incubated feature proposed by a web community group called [WICG], which is different than other web standard organizations like [WHATWG] or [TC39].
+And the feature was initiated by Google so they decided to ship [Import-maps in Chrome 89].
+But it was not a web standard yet so other Browser vendors didn't implement this feature at that time.

-Although Chrome has already shipped [Import-maps in Chrome 89], at that time Import-maps was only a feature proposed by [WICG].
-Firefox started to implement this feature a while ago, see [Intent to Prototype: Import-maps].
-But it was turned off by default.
-It was only recently that [import-maps] has been officially [merged into HTML spec], therefore we've turned it on until now.
+But this feature is getting more and more popular, and Mozilla is also getting more and more requests/inquiries from web developers and web communities.
+After discussing with Google, they are willing to push this feature into a web standard, so Mozilla started to implement this feature a while ago, see [Intent to Prototype: Import-maps].
+But this feature was turned off by default.
+It was only recently that [import-maps] has been officially [merged into HTML spec], therefore we've decided to ship it until now.

 ## Specification link
 The specification could be found in [import-maps].